-Generally, do not complete Part III for property held 1 year or less; use Part II instead.
+Generally, for property held 1 year or less do not complete Part III; instead use Part II.
 For exceptions, see the chart on page 1.

-Part III is used to figure recapture of depreciation and certain other items that must be reported as ordinary income on the disposition of property.
+Use Part III to figure recapture of depreciation and certain other items that must be reported as ordinary income on the disposition of property.
 Fill out lines 19 through 24 to determine the gain on the disposition of the property.
 If you have more than four properties to report, use additional forms.
 For more details on depreciation recapture, see Pub.
 544.

-Note: If the property was sold on the installment sale basis, see the Instructions for Form 6252 before completing this part.
-Also, if you have both installment sales and noninstallment sales, you may want to use a separate Form 4797, Part III, for each installment sale and one Form 4797, Part III, for the noninstallment sales.
+Note: If the property was sold on the installment sale basis, see the Instructions for Form 6252 before completing Part III.
+Also, if you have both installment sales and noninstallment sales, you may want to use separate Forms 4797, Part III, for the installment sales and the noninstallment sales.
 Line 20.
-The gross sales price includes money, the fair market value of other property received, and any existing mortgage or other debt the buyer assumes or takes the property subject to.
+The gross sales price includes money, the FMV of other property received, and any existing mortgage or other debt the buyer assumes or takes the property subject to.
 For casualty or theft gains, include insurance or other reimbursement you received or expect to receive for each item.
 Include on this line your insurance coverage, whether or not you are submitting a claim for reimbursement.

 For section 1255 property disposed of in a sale, exchange, or involuntary conversion, enter the amount realized.
-For section 1255 property disposed of in any other way, enter the fair market value.
+For section 1255 property disposed of in any other way, enter the FMV.